snmln/veda-mdx-editor/docs/DEVELOPMENT.md

     ```

 2. **Register the VEDA-UI package**
-    The VEDA-UI package is hosted on a Verdaccio instance during its experimental phase.
-To install it, configure Yarn to use the Verdaccio instance:
+    The VEDA-UI package is now published on the public NPM registry under the @developmentseed scope.
+To install it, ensure your `.npmrc` or global npm configuration points to the public registry (default).

-    ```sh
-    yarn config set @developmentseed:veda-ui http://verdaccio.ds.io:4873/
-    ```

 3. **Install dependencies**